cableguard/cgtools/README.md

 -  ./walletsh/rodtwallet.sh genaccount        : Creates a new uninitialized accountID

 # Cableguard Ecosystem
+- Cableguard RODIVPN: RODiT and VPN manager
+- Cableguard TOOLS: local VPN tunnel configuration
 - Cableguard TUN: VPN tunnels
-- Cableguard TOOLS: local VPN tunnel configuration
-- Cableguard FORGE: RODT minter
+- Cableguard FORGE: RODiT minter

-- Cableguard WALLET: RODT manager
+---
+<sub><sub><sub><sub>WireGuard is a registered trademark of Jason A. Donenfeld.
+Cableguard is not sponsored or endorsed by Jason A. Donenfeld.</sub></sub></sub></sub>